kh4rg0sh/kh4rg0sh.github.io/about.md

 title: About
 ---

+Hi, my name is Mmukul Khedekar.
 I completed my Bachelor of Technology in Computer Science and Engineering from Indian Institute of Technology, Roorkee.
 I love mathematics and programming and over the past few years of my programming journey, I've developed a very keen interest for algorithms, software development and low-level systems programming, and cybersecurity.

 ## Socials
 Here are the links to my socials!